Sicily

-Sicily is in the central Mediterranean Sea, south of the Italian Peninsula in continental Europe, from which it is separated by the narrow Strait of Messina.
+Sicily is named after the Sicels, who inhabited the eastern part of the island during the Iron Age.
+Sicily has a rich and unique culture in arts, music, literature, cuisine, and architecture.
 Its most prominent landmark is Mount Etna, the tallest active volcano in Europe, and one of the most active in the world, currently 3403 m high.
 The island has a typical Mediterranean climate.
+It is separated from Calabria by the Strait of Messina.
+It is one of the five Italian autonomous regions and is generally considered part of Southern Italy.